lonepo/SASTRA101/README.md

 You must bring (or buy locally):

-Shops are available in Vinaya(Amman stores) and in SPS where you can get snacks, stationary, essentials
+Shops are available in Inside Hostels and in SPS and in Gurunath (in campus) where you can get snacks, stationary, essentials

 *Bed & Room Essentials:*